Janaabuahmada/jana/README.md

   <li>	Creating a website using GitHub Pages, overcoming technical challenges with support from YouTube tutorials, AI tools, and a helpful colleague.</li>
 </ul>

+<h1 align="Left" id="W2"> Second Week </h1>
+<p>During my second week at my Qatar Museums internship, I was assigned the task of counting and identifying unique words in an Excel sheet containing all the text from the museum's online collection website.
+As shown in the picture bellow, the highlighted words are repeatedin different locations in both languages Arabic and English.</p>

 </body>
 </html>